LaxarJS/laxar-angular2-adapter/README.md

 ### Testing with LaxarJS Mocks

-Testing with LaxarJS Mocks mostly works just as for any other technology.
+Mostly, testing with LaxarJS Mocks works just as for any other technology.
-The only thing that needs to be loaded are testing shims for zone.js and some new JavaScript APIs (see [Browser Support](#browser-support))
+The only thing that needs to be loaded are testing shims for _zone.js_ and some new JavaScript APIs (see [Browser Support](#browser-support))
 These shims are already composed in `test-support.ts` in the angular2 adapter.
 So a basic setup would look like this: